OpenNebula/docs/source/user/references/template.rst

 **DEV\_PREFIX**

 Prefix for the emulated device this image will be mounted at.
-For instance, â€œhdâ€?, â€œsdâ€?, or â€œvdâ€? for KVM virtio.
-If omitted, the dev\_prefix attribute of the `Image </./img_template>`__ will be used
+For instance, “hd”, “sd”, or “vd” for KVM virtio.
+If omitted, the dev\_prefix attribute of the :ref:`Image <img_template>` will be used

 Optional

 **TARGET**

 Device to map image disk.
 If set, it will overwrite the default device mapping.

 Optional